taylorjbritt/modelingcoups/README.md

 ## Introduction

-I spent a few years living in Argentina and travelled around a few other countries in South America, and I was always struck by how much of their 20th century history was defined by military coups, which often led to periods of chaos, repression, and terrible atrocities.
-The removal of Evo Morales in Bolivia last year and the somewhat farcical attempted overthrow of the government in Venezuela this month showed that these events are ongoing.
+I spent a few years living in Argentina and travelled around South America, and I was always struck by how much of their 20th century history was defined by military coups, which often led to periods of chaos, repression, and terrible atrocities.
+Just in the last year, Evo Morales was driven from power in Bolivia and mercenaries attempted to overthrow Nicolas Maduro in Venezuela, and amid the chaos of the coronavirus outbreaks, there are rumblings of a military takeover in Brazil to shore-up Jair Bolsonaro's government.
+This shows that while the geopolitical context has somewhat changed from the Cold War era, the threat of military coups is ongoing.

-I recently read a Soviet science fiction novel in which scientists from Earth travel to another planet that is also populated by humans, but mired in a dark ages level of technology and social organization.
-When one of the scientists (posing as a local semi-divine lord) notices an emerging fascist movement in the city he lives in, the other scientists ignore his pleas for help, as this political development contradicts their models of how human civilization develops.

-These two topics provoked me to wonder if I could apply machine learning techniques to predict when coups happen in different countries based on economic and political statistics.
+As I began working on data science, I began to wonder if I could apply machine learning techniques to predict when coups happen in different countries based on economic and political statistics.
 Fortunately, I discovered that political scientists were also interested in this question, and had created a dataset that tracked military coups called REIGN.
-I decided to try to create my own model using REIGN and supplementary data to see I could model coups fairly accurately and see what features influenced the occurence of coups.
+I decided to try to create my own model using REIGN and supplementary data from the World Bank to see I could model coups fairly accurately and see what features influenced the occurence of coups.

 ## The Data

 I used the REIGN dataset (see citation below) from One Earth Future for details on country leaders, government types, and when successful and attempted coups occured.
-I supplemented this with indicators from the Correlates of War project, which had information on population, trade, and militarization.
+I supplemented this with indicators from the World Bank's World Development Indicators, which had information on population, trade, and militarization.

 The Reign dataset contained 135,637 rows covering January 1950 unitl March 2020, with 200 countries, 466 attempted coups (successful or unsuccessful) and 233 successful ones.

 By filtering the dataframe for months in which attempted coups took place and a certain country, it was sometimes possible to trace their tumultuous journey through the latter half of the 20th century.
 For instance, looking at Argentina below, you can see the overthrow of Juan Perón in 1955, followed by a decade and a half of successive coups.
 Perón returned to Argentina in 1973 but died the following year – his Vice President and wife, Isabel, took power, but was overthrown in 1976 and replaced by a junta